Gluten free when pregnant

 If you have any concerns, try and see a dietitian, who can assess your diet and make sure you are getting enough nutrients for you and your baby.

 Folic acid supplements are recommended for women during the three months before conception and the first 12 weeks of pregnancy.
-The recommendation for the general population is 400µg folic acid, but a higher level of 5mg folic acid is recommended for women with coeliac disease as a precaution in case of ongoing malabsorption.
+The recommendation for the general population is 400 micrograms folic acid, but our Health Advisory Council recommend a higher level of 5 milligrams folic acid for women with coeliac disease as a precaution in case of ongoing malabsorption.

 Folic acid is important during pregnancy to protect against neural tube defects (NTDs) such as spina bifida.
 There is no evidence to suggest that people with coeliac disease are more at risk of NTDs and the recommendation for a higher folic acid level during pregnancy is precautionary in case you have damage in the gut which could reduce absorption of vitamins such as folic acid.